john-waithaka/Tic-Tac-Toe/README.md

 **Win game by best of rounds**: Have a functional feature that takes in wins through best of rounds.

 **Technologies**:
 This game can be developed using various technologies depending on the desired platform.
-I sepcifically used HTML, CSS and JavaScript.
+We sepcifically used HTML, CSS and JavaScript.

 **Minimum Viable Product (MVP)**: